 Coronary arteries are those that carry blood with oxygen to our hearts.

-When these arteries are obstructed by the accumulation of fatty deposits inside them, so they are unable to supply the heart with blood adequately, it is known as Coronary Artery Disease.
-If the heart is not getting the amount of blood and oxygen it needs, it can cause chest pain (Angina), Arrhythmia, or Heart Failure.
+When these arteries are obstructed by the accumulation of fatty deposits inside them and unable to supply the heart with blood adequately, it is known as Coronary Artery Disease.
+If the heart is not getting the blood and oxygen it needs, it can cause chest pain (Angina), Arrhythmia, or Heart Failure.

 Following are some of the possible causes: